OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-04.md

 But the Kohathites must not go in to look at the holy things even for a moment, or they will die.”

 ## Numbers 4:21
-The Lord spoke to Moses, saying,
+The Lord communicated with Moses, saying,

 ## Numbers 4:22
 “Take a census of the Gershonites also, by their families and their fathers’ households.